apiflask/apiflask/docs/openapi.md

 It provides two ways to obtain the spec document file:

 - A spec endpoint that serves the spec.
-- A `flask spec` to output the spec to stdout or file.
+- A `flask spec` command to output the spec to stdout or file.

-Bisides, it also provides a `app.spec_processor` decorator which you can used to register a spec process function to update the spec before it returns.
+Besides, it also provides an `app.spec_processor` decorator, which you can use to register a spec process function to update the spec before it returns.
 See *[Register a spec processor](#register-a-spec-processor)* for more details.